-DevOps engineers merge expertise in coding, testing, integration & project management to optimize the software development life cycle.
+DevOps engineers merge coding, testing, integration, and project management expertise to optimize the software development life cycle.

 What is DevOps?

-DevOps evolved from the mindset of agile development, which takes a more collaborative and iterative approach to software development.
+DevOps evolved from the mindset of "agile development," which takes a more collaborative and iterative approach to software development.
 It promotes continuous interactions and feedback between team members and stakeholders as they work to refine and improve a piece of software.
-Approaching application management from a DevOps perspective makes room for the continuous evolution of a project while promoting the partnership between IT development and operations areas - hence the moniker “DevOps," which itself is shorthand for “Development Operations Engineer.”
+Approaching application management from a DevOps perspective makes room for the continuous evolution of a project while promoting the partnership between IT development and operations areas - hence the moniker “DevOps."

-With DevOps, companies gain the ability to standardize how they approach application development while automating the delivery, security, and maintenance of various software products.
-It’s a way of breaking down the costly silos that often crop up in organizations of all sizes in application development.
+With DevOps, companies can standardize how they approach application development while automating various software products' delivery, security, and maintenance.
+It’s a way of breaking down the costly silos that often crop up in application development.

 How do DevOps Engineers Fit Into an IT Organization?

-Computer schools offer courses, certificates, and college degree programs featuring the skills you need to become a devops engineer.
-Compare devops engineer training programs in the U.S. and online below.
+Schools offer courses, certificates, and college degrees featuring the skills you need to become a DevOps engineer.
+Compare DevOps engineer training programs in the U.S. and online below.

-Good DevOps engineers make software functions appear seamless from the outside.
-They interpret and execute the needs of developers, managers and other stakeholders and address issues that come up during different project iterations.
+Sound DevOps engineers make software functions appear seamless from the outside.
+They interpret and execute the needs of developers, managers, and other stakeholders and address issues during different project iterations.

 DevOps engineers function similarly to IT project managers in many ways.
-They help bridge the gap between the operations team and developers and help each other understand the role they play in ensuring successful software project outcomes.
+They help bridge the gap between the operations team and developers and help each other understand their role in ensuring successful software project outcomes.

 Let’s take a deeper look at some day-to-day tasks of DevOps Engineers:

 - Infrastructure Management: DevOps engineers continuously monitor the different functions that go into app development and deployment.
-They make sure users have the access they need, that databases can scale to meet business demands, and oversee the management of different workflow processes.
+They ensure users have the necessary access, that databases can scale to meet business demands and oversee the management of different workflow processes.
 The role also calls for oversight of testing and automated deployments.

-- Security Oversight: DevOps engineers ensure the security and integrity of any software deployed by the company.
+- Security Oversight: DevOps engineers ensure the security and integrity of any software the company deploys.
 They look for and resolve any problems that could lead to breaches of confidential business data.
 DevOps engineers also collaborate with the cyber security team to ensure compliance with existing company protocols.

-- Automation Management: Modern DevOps typically involves the use of various automation tools to ensure the smooth delivery of code to different environments.
+- Automation Management: Modern DevOps typically involves using various automation tools to ensure the smooth delivery of code to different environments.
 DevOps engineers should understand how to wield automation to eliminate manual processes and add more efficiency to the software development life cycle.

-A reliable DevOps specialist understands every aspect of the Software Development Life Cycle (SDLC) - which is basically defined as the systematic procedure for planning, developing, testing, deploying and maintaining a software system.
+A reliable DevOps specialist understands every aspect of the Software Development Life Cycle (SDLC) - the systematic procedure for planning, developing, testing, deploying, and maintaining a software system.
 They also need a solid understanding of core DevOps principles and best practices.

 - Agile Development: DevOps engineers help teams organize work in shorter iterations, called sprints, to get through an increased number of releases.
-They also help map out the work that teams must complete in upcoming iterations, and incorporate feedback from each version of a software platform to address future issues.
+They also help map out the work teams must complete in upcoming iterations and incorporate feedback from each version of a software platform to address future issues.

 - Continuous Integration (CI): DevOps engineers make sure that new code coordinates properly with an existing codebase.
-It’s their job to ensure consistency in development and avoid the inclusion of components that would hurt performance and negatively affect users.
+It’s their job to ensure consistency in development and avoid including components that would hurt performance and negatively affect users.

-- Orchestration: One essential skill often relied upon by DevOps engineers is being able to analyze current practices and look for ways to improve efficiency by removing manual tasks.
-The orchestration process makes sure any repetitive steps performed by humans get transformed into an automated process to speed up deployments.
+- Orchestration: DevOps engineers analyze current practices and seek ways to improve efficiency by removing manual tasks.
+The orchestration process ensures any repetitive steps humans perform get automated to speed up deployments.
 Such functions include implementing database changes or launching a new web server.

-- Source / Version Control: Source control tools, also called version control tools, help DevOps engineers cut down on development time and improve their chances of having successful deployments.
-These tools facilitate the tracking and storage of any changes to software projects over different periods.
+- Source / Version Control: Source control tools, also called version control tools, help DevOps engineers cut down on development time and improve their chances of successful deployments.
+These tools facilitate the tracking and storing of changes to software projects over different periods.
 Popular source control tools include GitHub, Subversion, AWS CodeCommit, and Microsoft Team Foundation Server.

-- Container Management: Containers make it easier for DevOps engineers to set up hosting of different applications in a portable environment.
-They let you create exact copies of a system required for deployment.
-Containers are more lightweight than the virtual machines used for this purpose in the past.
+- Container Management: Containers make it easier for DevOps engineers to set up the hosting of different applications in a portable environment.
+They let users create exact copies of a system required for deployment.
+Containers are more lightweight than the virtual machines used previously for this purpose.
 Examples of popular container technology include Docker, Kubernetes, Microsoft Containers, and DigitalOcean.
 Using containers helps DevOps engineers ensure consistency across multiple environments.

-Anyone interested in filling the role of a DevOps engineer within an organization should have experience working with different testing tools, integration technology, working with automation, and various programming languages.
+Anyone interested in filling the role of a DevOps engineer should have experience working with different testing tools, integration technology, working with automation, and various programming languages.
 Most DevOps engineers start with a background in IT project management, system management, database administration, software development, or other IT careers.

 DevOps Engineer Salary

-DevOps engineers typically start with an undergraduate degree in software engineering, computer science, or a related information technology field.
+DevOps engineers typically start with an undergraduate degree in software engineering, computer science, or a related field.
 A degree in mathematics can also provide the foundation needed to progress in DevOps engineering.

-Aspiring DevOps engineers should choose a curriculum allows them to focus on the following disciplines:
+Aspiring DevOps engineers should choose a curriculum that includes the following disciplines:

 - Cloud Architecture: With so many organizations moving toward cloud technology for data and application needs, DevOps engineers should know the basics of cloud architecture.
-This role will likely require the management of applications and databases on a cloud server.
-Look for programs that cover topics like cloud computing, database management in the cloud, and serverless architecture.
+This role will likely require managing applications and databases on a cloud server.
+Look for programs that cover cloud computing, database management in the cloud, and serverless architecture.

-- System Architecture: DevOps Engineers should understand how to assess and support the entire DevOps pipeline used to support development, testing, and CI/CD processes.
+- System Architecture: DevOps Engineers should understand how to assess and support the DevOps pipeline for development, testing, and CI/CD processes.
 That means understanding the flow of all company systems and the impacts various changes have on users in different areas of an organization.
-Take courses covering topics like distributed system design, software architecture and design, and client-server design.
+Take courses in distributed system design, software architecture, and client-server design.
 Knowing the ins and outs of data recovery, networking, and memory management is also helpful.

-While it’s vital to have the right technical expertise (hard skills), DevOps engineers also need business and communication know-how (soft skills) to succeed in this role.
+While having the right technical expertise (hard skills) is vital, DevOps engineers also need business and communication know-how (soft skills) to succeed in this role.

-Here are some of the most desirable soft skills for DevOps engineers:
+Here are some desirable soft skills for DevOps engineers:

 - Effective team management and leadership

-- Clear and precise communication to users across different levels of technical knowledge
+- Clear and precise communication across different levels of technical knowledge

 - An understanding of company culture and the people using managed software products